Shelby Money

-Shelby Danielle Money (born April 22, 1997) is an American professional soccer player who most recently played as a goalkeeper for Þór/KA of the Besta deild kvenna.
-She played college soccer for the Rowan Profs before starting her professional career with Racing Louisville FC of the National Women’s Soccer League (NWSL).
+Shelby Danielle Money (born April 22, 1997) is an American soccer coach and former player who is currently an assistant coach for the Rowan Profs.
+She played college soccer for the Profs before playing one professional season each with Racing Louisville FC of the National Women’s Soccer League (NWSL) and Þór/KA of the Besta deild kvenna.
+She has also previously been an assistant coach for the Saint Joseph's Hawks.

 Early life

 Money grew up in Vineland, New Jersey.
 She started playing as a goalkeeper at the age of 11 and spent her youth playing club soccer with the New Jersey Rush.
 Money attended Vineland High School and played varsity soccer for four years.
 Although she was a backup goalie in her freshman year, Money eventually assumed Vineland's starting spot in later seasons and was a team captain in her last two years of high school.
 She graduated from Vineland High tied for having the fifth-best academic record in her class.

 College career

 Money was a four-year starter for the Rowan Profs.
 In her freshman year, she played and started 12 games.
 One of Money's starts occurred in Rowan's NCAA tournament third-round loss against Messiah College, in which she made 9 saves.
 Money continued to get playing time, and she increased her tally to 19 starts the following season.
 She recorded an 11-game shutout streak at the start of her sophomore year and only allowed 8 goals across the entire campaign.
 Money was subsequently named to the All-Conference first team.

 2017 was another successful year for Money, who was named to the All-Conference second team and conceded only 7 goals, one less than the year previous.
 In her final year of college, Money started every game for the Profs and captained the squad.
-She was named to the All-American third team, All-Conference first team, South Atlantic Region first team, and Scholar All-America second team.
-Money completed her college career as a chart-topper, setting program records for shutouts, goals against, and career wins.
+She was named to the All-American third team, All-Conference first team, and the South Atlantic Region first team Money completed her college career as a chart-topper, setting program records for shutouts, goals against, and career wins.
 She was also a three-time conference Defensive Player of the Week and a two-time NJAC Goalkeeper of the Year.